jzuhone/equilibrate/docs/source/correction.rst

 - **The profiles lead to non-physicalities because of their shapes**

   - Example: You create a gas density profile and a temperature profile, but they're not intrinsically connected.
-Sometimes they won't be viable in a single system.
+Sometimes they won't be viable together in a single system.

   - Another case in which this occurs regularly is that :math:`\rho_g` and :math:`T_g` profiles in the literature are only constructed on a particular domain and are fit independent of any constraints they impose on one another.
 While this is fine for many observational